SHIDHULAI SWANIRVAR SANGSTHA

 Sustainable Agriculture

-Floating training centers teach women and girls on new skills, sustainable agriculture, climate change adaptation, and women rights.
+Floating training centers teach women and girls on new skills, sustainable agriculture, climate change adaptation, women rights and literacy.

 Healthcare